-Our free range chicken's diet is made up of straightforward cereals (corn, barley and wheat) and grass, with the emphasis on developing a healthy digestive system.
+The chicken's diet is made up of straightforward cereals (corn, barley and wheat) and grass, with the emphasis on developing a healthy digestive system.
 Chickens are monogastric animals, which means they can’t survive on pasture alone – their stomach systems are not sophisticated enough to extract the energy and protein they need.
 This means nutrient-packed grains and proteins are a crucial part of their diet.
 We do not use any additives or chemicals in our feed.
 We want our chickens to grow slowly, healthily and lead a properly free range life.

-We grow our chickens slowly to 12 or 13 weeks old, at least double the length of intensively reared birds, and longer still than many free-range and organic chickens.
 We want our birds to live a proper life, scratching and dust-bathing, foraging and flapping.
 This active life not only is vitally important from our ethical viewpoint, but also ensures our birds develop a proper carcass and muscles which results in healthy, nutritious food.

 We believe in better farming, with a 360° respect for the environment, farmer, animals and you, the customer.
 Chickens mean a lot to us too, as it was after seeing the introduction of industrial poultry systems that prompted Pipers Farm founds Peter and Henri to start farming sustainably over 30 years ago.
 They were determined to produce good, healthy, wholesome food that they could feed to their family with confidence.
 We hope that by sharing the story of how our chickens are reared today you can see that those principles have only got stronger.
 By choosing Pipers Farm you are supporting family farms who are nurturing our countryside, working in harmony with nature to produce food you can trust.